junxit/us-congress-bills-114/bill.md

     >       - **(ii)** has the capability to alert and warn individuals with disabilities, particularly sensory disabilities, or access or functional needs, and individuals with limited English proficiency;
     >       - **(iii)** incorporates multiple communications technologies;
     >       - **(iv)** is designed to adapt to, and incorporate, emerging and future technologies for communicating directly with the public;
+    >       - **(v)** is reliable, resilient, and secure, and can withstand acts of terrorism, hazards, and other external attacks or dangers;
     >       - **(v)** is hardened and resilient, to the greatest extent practicable, with respect to cyber attacks;
     >       - **(vi)** encourages proper use by State and local governments of such system through training programs and other means;
     >       - **(vii)** is designed to provide alerts to the largest portion of the affected population feasible, including nonresident visitors and tourists, and improve the ability of remote areas to receive alerts;
     >       - **(viii)** promotes local and regional public and private partnerships to enhance community preparedness and response;
     >       - **(ix)** promotes the participation of representatives from underserved and underrepresented communities, to ensure that alerts and warnings reach such populations; and
     >       - **(x)** provides redundant alert mechanisms where practicable so as to reach the greatest number of people regardless of whether they have access to, or utilize, any specific medium of communication or any particular device.
-    >   - **(8)** *Report* Not later than 1 year after the date of enactment of the Integrated Public Alert and Warning System Modernization Act of 2015, and every year thereafter, the Advisory Committee shall submit to the Secretary a report containing the recommendations of the Advisory Committee.
+    >   - **(8)** *Report* Not later than one year after the date of enactment of the Integrated Public Alert and Warning System Modernization Act of 2015, and every year thereafter, the Advisory Committee shall submit to the Secretary a report containing the recommendations of the Advisory Committee.
     >   - **(9)** *Federal Advisory Committee Act* Neither the Federal Advisory Committee Act (5 U.S.C.
 App.) nor any rule, order, or regulation promulgated under that Act shall apply to the Advisory Committee.
+    >   - **(10)** *Sunset* The Advisory Committee shall terminate on the date that is six years after the date on which the Advisory Committee is established pursuant to paragraph (1).
-    > - **(f)** *Report* Not later than 1 year after the date of the establishment of the Advisory Committee, and every year thereafter, the Secretary shall submit to the Committee on Homeland Security and the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate, a report on the functionality and performance of such system, including—
+    > - **(f)** *Report* Not later than one year after the date of the establishment of the Advisory Committee, and every year thereafter for the next six years, the Secretary shall submit to the Committee on Homeland Security and the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate, a report on the functionality and performance of such system, including—
-    >   - **(1)** the recommendations of the most recent Advisory Committee report under subsection (e)(8), what recommendations under subsection (e)(8) the Secretary has implemented to modernize the public alert and warning system, and if any such recommendations identified under subsection (e)(8) were not implemented, why the Secretary chose not to implement such recommendations;
+    >   - **(1)** the recommendations of the most recent Advisory Committee report under subsection (e)(8), what recommendations under such subsection the Secretary has implemented to modernize the public alert and warning system, and if any such recommendations identified under such subsection were not implemented, why the Secretary chose to not implement such recommendations;
     >   - **(2)** an assessment of the accomplishments and deficiencies of the system;
     >   - **(3)** an assessment of the cybersecurity of the system, including any relevant vulnerability assessments;
     >   - **(4)** recommendations based on lessons learned during events in which the system was utilized;